landrewwray/landrewwray.github.io/_posts/2024-02-05-Chatbot-of-Tomorrow-03.md

 <img src="/docs/assets/img/FOT/thinking_token.png" target = "_blank" rel = "noreferrer noopener" alt = "" width="600"/>

 **Architecture schematic with a ‘thinking token’**.  *Words proposed by the model are shown at the top of panel (B).
-As the model is reading a user-provided prompt, only the [think] token is entered into the input text stream, where it results in the insertion of an extra set of state vectors.*
+As the model is reading a user-provided prompt, only the [think] token is entered into the input text stream, where it results in the creation of an extra set of state vectors.*

 ## 2\.
 Tokens are overloaded as RAM.